mpkrass7/m_pkfire/content/post/2022-02-05-rolling-stone-top-500/index.md

 ## Motivation

 Despite my rant about bad ranking systems, I am as guilty as anyone else about leveraging them.
-I used US News College Rankings as part of my decision to do my undergrad at Northwestern University, and more related to this post, I have listend extensively over the last few months to a Youtube Music playlist I made from the Rolling Stone Magazine's 2021 Top 500 songs of all time list.
+I used US News College Rankings as part of my decision to do my undergrad at Northwestern University, and more related to this post, I have listened extensively over the last few months to a Youtube Music playlist I made from the Rolling Stone Magazine's 2021 Top 500 songs of all time list.

 Now to be clear, I in no way endorse these rankings.
 I find the attempt at ranking music to be about as sensible as an attempt at ranking art or personalities, and I find this particular attempt to be pretty weak methodology-wise.
 And yet, the list still makes for a great playlist.
 I've been so into my playlist that I wanted to be more exact when I told people where certain songs ranked in the Rolling Stone top 500 list!